sgsokol/influx/doc/install.rst

   You can also map flux values returned by ``influx_s`` on some graphical parameter like edge width for visualizing purposes.

-All these components are advised to be in your PATH variable, in other words, they should be executable from any directory.
+Python and R are advised to be in your PATH variable, in other words, they should be executable from any directory.

+.. warning:: As of this writing (September 17, 2014), an R package ``nnls`` distributed in precompiled form on Windows platform, can produce wrong results if a 32 bits version is used on Windows 64 bits.
+To avoid this, use 64 bit version of R on Windows 64 bits or recompile it by hand.
+To be sure to use 64 bits version of R, check that the ``Path`` system variable has the R path ending by ``\bin\x64`` and not just by ``\bin``.

 influx_s installation
 ---------------------